C-sharp minor: Classical music in this key

 Alkan composed the second movement (Adagio) for Concerto for Solo Piano in C-sharp minor.

 Frédéric Chopin often wrote in this key: examples include the Fantaisie-Impromptu, Études Op.
 10, No. 4 and Op.
 25, No. 7, Scherzo No. 3 (Op.
 39), Waltz Op.
 64, No. 2, Polonaise Op.
 26 No. 1, the Prelude opus 45 and Nocturnes No. 7 (Op.
 27, No. 1) and No. 20 (Lento con gran espressione).
 More examples of works in C-sharp minor include Rachmaninoff's Prelude in C-sharp minor (Op.
 3, No. 2), Scriabin's Étude in C-sharp minor, Op.
-2, No. 1 (Scriabin), Franz Liszt's Hungarian Rhapsody No. 2, and Tchaikovsky's Piano Sonata in C-sharp minor.
+2, No. 1, Franz Liszt's Hungarian Rhapsody No. 2, and Tchaikovsky's Piano Sonata in C-sharp minor.

-Piano concertos written in C-sharp minor include Erich Wolfgang Korngold's Piano Concerto for the Left Hand, Op.
+Piano concertos written in C-sharp minor include Poulenc's Piano Concerto in C-sharp minor, FP 146 (1949), Erich Wolfgang Korngold's Piano Concerto for the Left Hand, Op.
 17, Nikolai Rimsky-Korsakov's Piano Concerto, and others by Ferdinand Ries, Xaver Scharwenka, Amy Beach, Miriam Hyde and Issay Dobrowen.

-Franz Berwald and Dimitri Shostakovich wrote a violin concerto in c sharp minor.
+Franz Berwald and Dimitri Shostakovich wrote violin concertos in C-sharp minor.

 Jules Van Nuffel wrote his psalm setting In convertendo Dominus for choir and organ in C-sharp minor.